hyperledger/besu-docs/docs/Tutorials/Examples/Private-Network-Example.md

 ## Start the Network

-## Start Services and Network

 !!!important
     If running in Windows, please run commands from the GitBash shell

 This tutorial uses [Docker Compose](https://docs.docker.com/compose/) to assemble the images and run the private network.
-To build the docker images and run the containers, go to the `besu-quickstart` directory and run:
+To build the docker images and run the containers, go to the `besu-sample-networks` directory and run:

 ```bash tab="Linux/MacOS"
 ./run.sh